- Open Access

 Zhao FR, Xie YL, Liu ZZ, Shao JJ, Li SF, Zhang YG, et al. Lithium chloride inhibits early stages of foot-and-mouth disease virus (FMDV) replication in vitro.
 J Med Virol.
 2017;89:2041–6.

-Open Access funding provided by Gothenburg University Library.
+Open Access funding enabled and organized by Projekt DEAL.
 This research was supported by grants from the Wenner-Gren foundation (SSv2019-0008), and the Swedish Medical Research Council (ML: 2018-02653).

 Ethics approval and consent to participate

 This study was approved by the Ethics Committee at Karolinska Institutet (2005/174 – 31/4; 2010/1258–32).
 The analyses were conducted on de-identified datasets and the requirement for informed consent was waived.

 There are neither any financial relationships with any organisations that might have an interest in the submitted work in the previous three years, nor any other relationships or activities that could appear to have influenced the submitted work.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 About this article